magmide/magmide/notes.md

 In most of these heap-enabled lambda calculi "allocation" just assumes an infinite heap and requires an owned points-to connective in order to read.
 In the real assembly language, you can always read, but doing so when you don't have any idea what the value you're reading just gets you a machine word of unknown shape, something like uninit or poison.
-How can I think about this in Rok?
+How can I think about this in Magma?
 Are there ever programs that intentionally read garbage?
 That's essentially always random input.
 Probably there's just a non-determinism token-effect you want.

 My hunch about why my approach is going to prove more robust then continuation-passing-style is because it doesn't seem cps can really directly understand programs as mere data, or would need special primitives to handle it, whereas in my approach it's given, which makes sense since again we're merely directly modeling what the machine actually does.